Oh, the enchanting melody of Cantonese! It’s a language that dances gracefully through the air, leaving a symphony of tones in its wake.

 Cantonese may be a unique language, but it shares the same Chinese characters as other dialects.

-Like a beautiful tapestry, these characters weave together the rich history and cultural heritage of the Chinese-speaking world.
+Like a beautiful tapestry, these characters weave together the rich history of the Cantonese language and the cultural heritage of the Chinese-speaking world.

 Traditional And Simplified